 Online Reputation Management [ORM]

-The Information Age is a societal paradigm and period beginning in the last quarter of the 20th century and presently thriving in the second decade of the 21st century.
+The Information Age is a societal model and period beginning in the last quarter of the 20th century and presently thriving in the second decade of the 21st century.
 The Information Age represents the evolution, emergence, consumption of and reliance upon Information and Communications Technology (ICT).
 In a mere four decades, ICT and its importance to humanity have led many to surmise that the planet and its human inhabitants are amidst an Information Revolution.

 Mobile digital technology, telecommunications, social media & online reputation are just a few examples of humanities newest frontiers.
-In all of these arenas, they deal with the new frontier of how humankind obtains exchanges and disseminates information.
+In these arenas, they deal with the new frontier of how humankind obtains exchanges and disseminates information.

-As humanity is at the beginning of the Information Age and with no manner to forecast its longevity, this new frontier of communication is also when historians will say Information and Communications Technology (ICT) had its origin.
+As humanity is at the beginning of the Information Age and with no way to forecast its longevity, this new frontier of communication is also when historians will say Information and Communications Technology (ICT) had its origin.
 In addition to this new technological explosion, society has become entrenched with the age-old phenomenon of reputation.
-As per Merriam-Webster, an Encyclopedia Britannica Company, Reputation is defined as A. An overall quality or character as seen or judged by people in general, B. A recognition by other people of some characteristic or ability and C. A place in public esteem or regard or good name.
+As per Merriam-Webster, an Encyclopedia Britannica Company, “Reputation” is A. An overall quality or character as seen or judged by people in general, B. A recognition by other people of some characteristic or ability and C. A place in public esteem or regard or good name.

-As a huge supporter of technological advancements and greatly appreciative of ICT, this writer acknowledges that all existence is a double-edged sword sharing both positive and negative.
+As a huge supporter of technological advancements and appreciative of ICT, this writer acknowledges that all existence is a double-edged sword sharing both positive and negative.
 ICT and cyberspace are no different from anything else in our macrocosm.
 As stated above, the elegance of ICT is the ability to rapidly obtain exchange and disseminate information.
 In relationship to digital reputation, when rooted in negativity, malevolence, retribution & criminality, a person or organization’s online reputation and capacity to thrive can be destroyed.

 The criminal mind with ICT savvy offer consumers a free reputation search at their website, retains their basic demographic information and then uses their ICT prowess to create and disseminate disparaging information indirectly manipulating that person or business to become a paying consumer of their online reputation management services.